ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.wled/README.md

 ## wled adapter for ioBroker

-A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812, APA102) LEDs!
+A fast and feature-rich implementation of an ESP8266/ESP32 webserver to control NeoPixel (WS2812B, WS2811, SK6812, APA102)LEDs or also SPI based chipsets like the WS2801!

 [WLED - Github Project](https://github.com/Aircoookie/WLED) by @Aircoookie